He would not leave his mother behind.

-He looked back into the diminishing darkness where he could make out her form.
-Struggling up the hill, her body shrouded in the cloak that had, the previous night – and many before it – served as her bedclothes, his mother appeared as a silhouette.
+As he reached the crest of the hill and turned away from the first streaks of gray on the eastern horizon, Agon could barely make out her form in the diminishing darkness behind him.
+Struggling up the slope, her body shrouded in the cloak that had the previous night—and many before it—served as her bedclothes, she appeared as a silhouette.
 She had not yet progressed far enough to allow the dawn to color her features.
-Her steps were slow, but she did not falter, as she moved steadily forward, ever closer to her son.
+Her steps were slow, but she did not falter.
+She moved steadily forward, ever closer to her son.

-Comforted by his mother’s advance, the gray-eyed young man turned back to the morning light.
-As he surveyed the narrow valley ahead of him, he drew in a deep breath, and briefly wondered if this would be his last such journey.
-Even as he understood that this one was different, he sensed he had many roads left to travel.
-Indeed, he felt he had been running his entire life.
-Unlike the other workers at the various estates where they had lived, he and his mother did not linger long in one place.
-Many times, she had woken him in the middle of the night, telling him that it was time to leave.
-They would quickly pack their things and depart, knowing they would be punished if their then-lord learned of their escape—and killed if the Guard found them traveling on the road without a Permission.
+Unlike the other workers at the various estates where they had lived, he and his mother did not linger long in any one place.
+Many times, she had woken him in the middle of the night, telling him it was time to leave.
+They would quickly pack their things and depart, knowing they would be punished if their then-lord learned of their escape—and killed if the Guard found them on the road without a Permission.
 And this day they were on the road.
 And neither had a Permission.

-He never thanked the young laborer for bringing his son back to him.
+The old lord never thanked Agon for bringing his son back to him.
 Nor did his son show any appreciation.
 He never did.

 There was, however, no one to spot them.
 Since they had left Bearna, they had seen no other travelers—nor had he talked to anyone else.
-Two days previously, he did see a man dart away from the tree where his mother rested while he hunted for game.
-He assumed this was the man whom he had seen in the forest.
-Save for that one individual, they had encountered few signs of other humans – or domesticated beasts.
-The only mark of the world of men had been broken walls and abandoned cottages – and the road on which they traveled.
+Two days previously, he did glimpse the familiar stranger dart away from the tree where his mother rested while he hunted for game.
+The only mark of the world of men had been broken walls and abandoned cottages—and the road on which they traveled.
 And only the previous evening had they arrived at the thoroughfare, Agon insisting—despite his mother’s fears—that they follow it.
-He had wanted to make the journey easier for her.
+He wanted to make the journey easier for her.

 Looking ahead, he saw the first shoots of barley peeping out from the ground and seeking the sun.
-The small green buds, a softer shade than that of the wheat they had watched grow last spring, were bending toward the east, toward the sun, urging him onward.
-His mother joined him now.
-He reached out a hand to offer her his support; she leaned her frail frame against his sturdy form.
-He placed his arm on her shoulder and drew her close.
+The small green buds were bending toward the east, toward the sun, urging him onward.
+His mother now stood beside him.
+He reached out a hand to offer her his support.
+She leaned her frail frame against his sturdy form.
+He secured his arm around her waist and drew her close.

 “My son,” she said.